ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 3. Registers are high-speed storage areas in the CPU.
 Whenever data is processed, it must first be stored in a register.

 ## 7. Graphics Processing Unit (GPU)
-Graphics processing units have grown to become one of the most important types of computing technology today.
+Graphics processing units have become one of the most important types of computing technology today.
 GPU development had predominantly been driven by the gaming industry, and GPUs are best known for their capabilities in video rendering.
 GPUs were originally developed to accelerate specific 3D rendering tasks.
 Over time, these fixed-function engines became more programmable and more flexible.
 While graphics processing remains their principal function, GPUs have evolved to become more general-purpose parallel processors.
-Today they are handling a growing range of applications scientific and engineering applications in areas such as machine learning, particle and fluid simulations, drug design, and electronic structure calculations.
+Today they are handling a growing range of scientific and engineering applications in areas such as machine learning, particle and fluid simulations, drug design, and electronic structure calculations.

 Although most modern CPUs are equipped with integrated GPUs, the performance of these GPUs as compared to discrete GPUs is much lower.